stiiveo/CatCards/README.md

 ---
 ### Specs Overview

-1. Mixed design patterns with MVC, Delegate and Notifications.
+1. MVC structure
 2. Restful API
 3. URLSession
-4. JSON Decoding & Parsing
+4. JSON decoding and parsing
-5. Persistent Storage: UserDefaults, Core Data
+5. UserDefaults, Core Data, FileManager
-6. UIKit: UIView, UIImageView, UIStackView, UIScrollView, UITableView, UILabel, UIGestureRecognizer, UIVisualEffectView, UIAlertController
+6. Cache realized by using File Manager
+7. UIKit
-7. AutoLayout
+8. AutoLayout
-8. ImageIO: Image Resizing, Image downsampling
 9. Memory Management
-10. Native dark mode support
+10. Native Dark Mode support
-11. Multi-Language Support
+11. NSLocalisedString
-12. Version control: Git (local and remote repo hosted on GitHub)
-13. BannerAds collaborated with Google AdMob (Integrated via Cocoapods)
-14. AppTrackingTransparency
+12. Git SVC
+13. Unit & UI Test (Currently 71% coverage)

+_No third–party library is used in this project_

 ---
-### Footnote
+#### Footnote
-This is my first front–to–end iOS app project which is built with all the knowledge I've learned through the courses and resources on the internet.
-Although it's not ready to be published onto the App Store yet, I've grown and learned so much in the process of developing this project.
+This is the first moderate scale project I've ever built.

+All images used in this App are provided by **TheCatAPI**.
+Please refer to https://thecatapi.com/ for more info.

+**If any issue was spotted within this project, feel free to raise an issue ticket and I'll look into it when I get spared time.**